mineables/COSMiC-v3-0xMTH/README.md

 - Or ` npm install  `
 - Or ` ./buildandrun  ` or `  ./buildandrun.bat   `

+I will be updating this section with more thorough info on how to build in Windows if you hit a snag.
+You can also get some tips from this thread: https://www.reddit.com/r/0xbitcoin/comments/8381br/guideongoing_how_to_build_the_opensource_cuda/

 Adjusting the Automatic Donation a.k.a.
-DevFee (it's easy!):
+DevFee:
 ---
 The DevFee helps support the developers of 0xBTC miners, including this one and will be distributed to all contributors to the published/released code.
 About 2% of shares, a little less really will by default go to pay